ImMattDavison/NoMoreDomains/CONTRIBUTING.md

 - PRs that exclusively add items to the list of domains will be classed as spam/invalid.
 We already grab this list from ICANN's complete list of certified registrars.

 Note:
-If the PR you have made is considered to be a major one, once it has the `enhancement` label, please increase the version of the extension in [manifest.json](https://github.com/immattdavison/NoMoreDomains/blob/master/manifest.json#L4).
+If the PR you have made contains a major update, once it has the `enhancement` label, please increase the version of the extension in [manifest.json](https://github.com/immattdavison/NoMoreDomains/blob/master/manifest.json#L4).